skijl/Programmer-Advices/interview/SpringBoot.md

 3. If 2 and no dependecies between non-key atributes.
 4. Only one primary key for one table.
 5. If 4 and removing all the reduntancy
+## Tests
+- **Spy** used for partial mocking.
+Calls real methods by default but allows stubbing and verification.
+- **Stub** used to provide controlled responses to method calls.
+It doesn't verify method calls.
+- **Mock** used to verify interactions.
+By default, all methods return default values unless stubbed.
 ## Team work
 - Scrum: a better way of team collaboration for solving complex problems (Product Owner, Scrum master and developers)
 - Agile: a project management approach that involves breaking the project into phases and and small pieces with high quality.